AppsFlyer/donkey/README.md

 be called with `result` being `nil`.
 The two are mutually exclusive which makes it simple to check the outcome of the request.

-It's possible for multiple parties to be notified on the completion of `FutureResult` - each of the `on-success`, `on-fail`, and `on-complete` can be called zero or more times.
 If the response is irrelevant as is the case in "call and forget" type requests, then the result can be ignored:
 ```clojure
 (submit async-request) ; => The `FutureResult` returned is ignored